Does Soft Water Affect PH Balance? Your FAQs Answered

 Let’s take a look at what actually makes water acidic or alkaline – the minerals.

-With soft water, you will not need to rewash clothes or glassware to remove dirty residue.
+With soft water, you will not need to rewash clothes or glassware to remove dirty limescale residue.
 This can ultimately save you money on your water bills and improve your water efficiency, which is why many homeowners with hard water will invest in a water softener.

 Will a water softener change the water pH?